Skip to main content

 Differences Between Public and Private Defense Attorneys

-Public defenders typically have extremely large caseloads.
-They may not have the same amount of time to spend on your case as a privately paid attorney.
-However, public defenders often have more courtroom experience than private attorneys.
+Public defenders often have extremely large caseloads.
+They may not have as much time to spend on your case, but public defenders often have more courtroom experience than private attorneys.

-Lawyers are legally obligated to defend you zealously, whether the court assigns them or not.
-Additionally, the attorney-client privilege applies to either relationship.
+Lawyers are legally obligated to defend you zealously, whether or not the court assigns them.
+The attorney-client privilege applies to either relationship.

 Get Legal Help With Your Criminal Case

-Hiring a lawyer helps ensure you get the best possible defense in your criminal law case.
+Having a lawyer represent you helps ensure you get the best possible defense in your criminal law case.
 If you cannot afford one, you may request a free court-appointed attorney.
 An attorney can provide you with the following:

 • Legal advice and legal information about criminal cases